Tecos F.C.: Disappearance of Team

 On May 22, 2014, the president of Grupo Pachuca, Jesús Martínez Patiño announced that the Club Deportivo Estudiantes Tecos would be moved from Zapopan, Jalisco to Zacatecas, Zacatecas; this happened because there was an agreement with the Zacatecas government to send a professional football team to the state.

 By not being able to get Tecos back to Liga Bancomer MX, on May 28, 2014, the change of venue and name was confirmed, giving birth to a new team, Mineros de Zacatecas.

 The reserve team that played in Segunda División de Mexico stayed in Zapopan, Jalisco for a little while.
-In July, it was made official that Estudiantes Tecos would play for the 2014–15 Season in Liga Premier de Ascenso in Group 1 using the shield and uniform of the former Estudiantes Tecos CF.
+In July, it was made official that Estudiantes Tecos would play for the 2014–15 Season in Liga Premier de Ascenso in Group 1 using the badge and uniform of the former Estudiantes Tecos CF.

 After the 2014–15 Season, the reserved team of Estudiantes Tecos was also moved to Zacatecas and dissolved, too.